inserve/godmin/README.md

 ### Async search to set related ID

-This component requires a custom written `GET` action in your backend alongside the related data being presented via your `@resource` into the view you're searching in.
+This component requires a custom written `PUT` action in your backend alongside the related data being presented via your `@resource` into the view you're searching in.
 Documentation for examples of this is pending.

 In your view add this markup